lxrd-mgcini/PowerGrid/README.md

 - Use default values for your parameters when it makes sense.
 Ideally, you want a script that will work without requiring any parameters.

 - If a script creates complex custom objects, include a ps1xml file that will properly format the object's output.

+# Note: this project is still under development